Celebrity Big Brother is facing a TRIPLE eviction this week

 There’s going to be a cull on Celebrity Big Brother this week when the house faces a triple eviction on Friday.

-That’s right – a total of three housemates will be eliminated from the house on 26th January in a live eviction, although it remains to be seen who’s nominated and in danger of leaving CBB.
+That’s right – a total of three housemates will be eliminated from the house on 26th January in a live eviction.

+Meanwhile the first celebrity to be nominated and face the public vote has been confirmed as being Shane Jenek / Courtney Act.
+Shane was one of the celebrities chosen by his fellow housemates during face-to-face nominations.

 That's right, Friday's show is a TRIPLE eviction!
 Don't miss it. #CBB pic.twitter.com/ZYwqK0oXHD